Albert's lyrebird: Habitat and distribution

 The extent of the Albert lyrebird's distribution has apparently declined significantly following European settlement.
 Much of the lyrebird's habitat was cleared during the 19th century.
 Although the species was still widespread in lowland areas at the beginning of the 20th century, the continued clearing of habitat since then has driven most populations into higher altitude forests, usually at least 300 metres above sea level.
+In the past, Albert's lyrebirds were shot to be eaten in pies, to supply tail-feathers to "globe-trotting curio-hunters" or by vandals.

+The total population of Albert's lyrebirds was estimated at only 3,500 breeding birds in 2000, with one of the smallest distributional ranges of any bird on the continent.
 The bird's distribution is now restricted to several small areas of mountain ranges in the vicinity of far south-east Queensland and far north-east New South Wales; with much of the remaining habitat occurring in reserves.
 In Queensland, the Albert's lyrebird is found from Tamborine Mountain and Springbrook National Park in the east, to the McPherson Range in the west.
 Isolated populations exist in Mount Barney National Park and on the Main Range.
 The largest single population is found on the Lamington Plateau.
 Albert's lyrebirds were formerly recorded from the Sunshine Coast hinterland and from the D'Aguilar Ranges but have since disappeared from these areas.

 In New South Wales it is found only in the far north of the Northern Rivers region, along the Border Ranges and in Nightcap National Park in the east, possibly as far west as Koreelah National Park.
 A large concentration is found in the Mount Warning area.
 Isolated populations may still exist in remnant rainforest patches as far south as Wardell.